Nick-Huettl/Active-Directory-Security/README.md

 <img width="1085" height="817" alt="Screenshot 2026-03-03 112249" src="https://github.com/user-attachments/assets/e1a18b2b-a8f6-4dcd-b01b-aefd94add443" />

 At this point, Security, System, and Application logs were all being forwarded to Splunk; however, the Sysmon logs were not.
 After looking a little deeper, I discovered that it was related to the permissions.
-To fix this, I went into services and changed the Splunk Forwarder to a Local System Account.
+To fix this, I opened Services and set the Splunk Forwarder to run under a Local System Account.

 <img width="964" height="733" alt="Screenshot 2026-03-04 131900" src="https://github.com/user-attachments/assets/c3e9852c-f8d2-4609-8518-0b91eef67785" />